Milkdromeda-333/portfolio/DOCS.md

 - Again.
 Google is your best friend.
 To prevent an element that is covering another element from preventing pointer events for an element beneath it, use pointer-events:none on the covering element.

+- I had an issue with my svg's.
+They were pretty big, so I tried to upload them to cloudinary, but one of them were too big to upload, so I tried for two days to find a solution.
+It was 13MB and after running it through many svg optimizers, and attempting to convert it to gif, I figured it was as optimized as it would get, or something.
+I finally came upon the idea to change the contents of the svg, and it worked!
+Also, Firefox would not load my svgs for a while, so I turned them into pngs for firefox.

 Credits:
 - I used ezgif.com to create the gif and https://deviceshots.com/ to get the mockups.
 This site exports the svg's with lots of white space at the top :( so I used negative margin-top to negate it (thanks stack overflow user!!)